markdoc/docs/pages/docs/nextjs.md

    # Get started with Markdoc
    ```
-6. Start your server `npm run dev`/`yarn dev`, then navigate to your new page.
-For example: `https://localhost:3001/docs/getting-started`.
+6. Start your server `next`, then navigate to your new page.
+For example: `https://localhost:3000/docs/getting-started`.

 ## Options